opendilab/GoBigger/README.md

 ```
 {
     player_name: {
-        'feature_layers': list(numpy.ndarray), # features of player
         'rectangle': [left_top_x, left_top_y, right_bottom_x, right_bottom_y], # the vision's position in the map
         'overlap': {
-            'food': [{'position': position, 'radius': radius}, ...], # the length of food is not sure
-            'thorns': [{'position': position, 'radius': radius}, ...], # the length of food is not sure
-            'spore': [{'position': position, 'radius': radius}, ...], # the length of food is not sure
-            'clone': [{'position': position, 'radius': radius, 'player': player_name, 'team': team_name}, ...], # the length of food is not sure
+            'food': [[position.x, position.y, radius], ...],
+            'thorns': [[position.x, position.y, radius], ...],
+            'spore': [[position.x, position.y, radius, owner_id], ...],
+            'clone': [[position.x, position.y, radius, score, next_position.x, next_position.y,
+                       vel.x, vel.y, direction.x, direction.y, player_id, team_id], ...],
         }, # all balls' info in vision
         'team_name': team_name, # the team which this player belongs to
+        'score': score, # the score of the player
+        'can_eject': bool, # if the player can do the `eject` action
+        'can_split': bool, # if the player can do the `split` action
     }
 }
 ```

-We define that `feature_layers` in `player_state` represent the feature of this player. `feature_layers` has several channels, and each channel gives the info of food balls, spore balls, thorns balls, or player balls in its vision.
-For example, in a match, we have 4 teams and 3 players for each team, then we get `feature_layers` as a list, and the length of this list should be 15, including 12 player channels, 1 food ball channel, 1 spore ball channel and 1 thorns ball channel.

-Since getting `feature_layers` costs much time, GoBigger also provides player state without `feature_layers` when you add `use_spatial=False` in your render.
-More details [here](https://gobigger.readthedocs.io/en/latest/tutorial/space.html#observation-space-without-feature-layers).
+Here GoBigger provides the player with all the balls' information in his vision.

 ### Action Space

-In fact, a ball can only move, eject, split, and stop in a match; thus, the action space simply includes:
+In fact, a ball can only move, eject and split in a match.
+Thus the action space simply includes:

 * Moving direction for the player balls.
 * Split: Players can split a ball into two when it reaches a sufficient size.
 * Eject: Player balls can eject spore in your moving direction.
-* Stop: Stop player balls and gather together.

 More details in [action-space](https://gobigger.readthedocs.io/en/latest/tutorial/space.html#action-space).